 Savvy Ways to Lower Your Tax Bill

 When the clock strikes midnight on New Year’s Eve, time’s up for many of the money moves you can take to lower your tax bill.
-Generally, for something to impact your 2019 tax return (the one you file in 2020), it needs to happen in 2019.
+Generally, for something to impact the tax return you're preparing this year, it needs to happen in the previous year.

-However, there are a few last-minute things you don’t want to miss — or overlook — before filing your taxes in 2020.
+However, there are a few last-minute things you don’t want to miss — or overlook — before filing your taxes.

 The first option is perhaps the most well-known.
-If you have (or open) an individual retirement account (IRA), you can choose to make your 2019 contributions up until the April 15 tax filing deadline in 2020.
-To do so, you elect to have the money counted as a 2019 contribution, which is often an option when you electronically transfer the funds to your IRA.
+If you have (or open) an individual retirement account (IRA), you can choose to make your contributions up until the April 15 tax filing deadline.
+To do so, you elect to have the money counted as a contribution for the past tax year (make a contribution on April 1, 2021, but count it as part of your 2020 tax return, for example), which is often an option when you electronically transfer the funds to your IRA.

 If you have a traditional IRA, you may be able to deduct your contributions from your income when you file your tax return, which can lower your tax bill this year.
 You’ll need to add the contributions and earnings to your income when you start taking withdrawals from your IRA — ideally, after you turn 59 ½, or you may have to pay a penalty.

 Alternatively, you could contribute to a Roth IRA.
 Your contributions aren’t tax deductible, and won’t save you money now.
 But once you turn 59 ½, you can withdraw both your contributions and the earnings from your account tax-free.
 If you’re in a low tax bracket now, or expect your tax rate to be higher in the future, a Roth IRA may make more financial sense in the long run.